PeruZee/PlanetFunderInitiative/README.md

 # WHO WE ARE

 A Blockchain-ledger based transparent and charitable gaming platform.
+We will develop 20 gaming products based on Stellar blockchain ledger.

 # The First: 50/50 Lotto Dice